It’s All About Making Art!

 I’ve always thought of myself as an artist first, and find it interesting that both the scientific mind and the artist are said to view truth as beautiful and beauty as truth.
 These few words may not inform you of my work as will the work itself, but I can speak to you in rational terms.

 My goals as a painter are to express my concept of beauty in even the mundane, whether in nature, in a dream, or from my imagination.
-I often find that an image stays with me until a work is completed.
 I feel that art should express the artist’s inner beauty and passion to the world outside.
-Whether creating images that are representational, abstract, or somewhere between, I view art as an emotional statement by the artist, to communicate with the viewer on levels both above and below the conscious mind.
+Whether creating images that are representational, abstract, or somewhere between, I view art as an emotional statement by the artist, to communicate with the viewer on both the conscious and unconscious mind.

-My career as an artist began as a child, drawing and painting regularly, and has included five year’s full-time work as a graphic artist, many years of volunteer work for Utah Watercolor Society.
+My career as an artist began as a child, drawing and painting regularly, and has included five year’s full-time work as a graphic artist, as well as many years of volunteer work for Utah Watercolor Society.
 I’m a current member of the Local Colors Gallery of Utah, a fine art cooperative gallery located in Sugarhouse, a gentrified neighborhood in Salt Lake CIty, Utah, where I show and sell wheel-thrown and hand-sculpted pottery.
 I originally learned wheel-thrown pottery at Pioneer Craft House, along with lapidary and silversmithing.
-Because there was a long gap since my initial coursework, I re-learned by teaching myself with the direction of several on-line teachers.
-Now wheel-thrown and hand-built pottery has been my main focus over the last three years.
+Because there was a long gap since my initial coursework, I re-learned wheel-thrown pottery by teaching myself with the direction of several online teachers.
+Now wheel-thrown and hand-built pottery has been my main artistic focus over the last three years.

 Each ceramic piece is made by hand, unique, and one of a kind whether hand built or thrown on the potter’s wheel.
 Even sets made completely by hand will have variations between pieces, by design.